-BEenergy provide electricity to homes, businesses, and farms, and launched in the Republic of Ireland in 2017.
+BE Energy provides electricity to homes, businesses, and farms, and launched electricity-only services in the Republic of Ireland in 2017.
 They are part of Budget Energy (Northern Ireland, established in 2011), who were awarded the Which?
 Best Value and Customer Service award for two consecutive years.

-No reports on the market share they have gained since then are currently available.
-However when they first entered the market, they were widely reported to have the lowest standard unit rates and standing charges and also had a first month free offer, providing them with a strong position from which to gain new customers and build market share.
+When BE Energy first entered the market, they were widely reported to have the lowest standard unit rates and standing charges and also had a first-month free offer, providing them with a strong position from which to gain new customers and build market share

 Rates & Tariffs

 BE Energy has a barebones system whereby you submit your meter readings via their mobile application and only pay for the amount you have used.

 BE Energy currently (as of June 2020) has three tariffs available (the famous first-month free offer is no longer available):

 - The Budget Bonus Tariff

 - The Energy Advantage Tariff

 It goes without saying that you should never accept a standard tariff without any discount as this is the most expensive tariff with any provider, and is the one you will default to should you fail to switch every 12 months or renegotiate a discount with your supplier.

 The Budget Bonus tariff comes with a 28% discount on the standard electricity unit rate, while the Energy Advantage tariff comes with €200 welcome credit (but the same unit rates as the standard tariff).